 A cooking platform or open pit fire was surrounded by limestone rocks and was subjected to continuous heat and flame for days and weeks.
 This heat exhausted all the oxygen, carbon dioxide and water in the stone creating a chemical reaction in that rock turning it into lime the byproduct of limestone.
 When the fire was doused with water or rain, it initiated another chemical reaction with the heated lime bringing the lime to a boiling point that created a putty-like substance.
 Once this lime cooled, it was strong and smooth and became a perfect material to be molded and applied over a framework of wood or the inside of a cave.
 This formed walls and ceilings that offered strong protection from the wind, the sun, and rain and also the smooth canvas for prehistoric cave drawings to document early man's life and experiences.

 We also find ancient stucco remnants on the island of Crete from around 3000 B.C.
 We know that the Greeks later brought this building material to North Africa where the Egyptians took this product and used it to help construct many of the palaces for the Pharaohs’.
 It was also used decoratively in Egyptian palaces and temples.
-In fact, some of the most decorative forms of stucco were first found in their which resembled some of the polished and decorative looks used today.
+In fact, some of the most decorative forms of stucco were first found in there which resembled some of the polished and decorative looks used today.

 Stucco was influenced heavily by the natural elements found in the local geographical areas where people lived and built.
 Keep in mind that the art of stucco was spiritually influenced by the life of the people who used it.
 Although its main use was in the world of construction, it took on an art form that was handed down from father to son and the art of making stucco was passed from generation to generation.
 Each local culture or family where it was made also made use of the local taste and materials readily available to them.
 They adapted it to the local archaeological style, color, and methodology of its local region.